skyecodes/VersionChecker/README.md

 # VersionChecker

-Unofficial 1.10.2 port of the VersionChecker mod for Minecraft.
+Unofficial 1.10.2 port of the VersionChecker mod for Minecraft, created by Dynious.

 Downloads can be found in the "Releases" section.